Travel advisories are subject to change. Refer to ICA website

 You are strongly encouraged to be vaccinated to reduce the risk of suffering from severe complications due to COVID-19 infection.
 You will need to abide by the travel requirements imposed by the overseas destination.
 [Updated on 12 Sep 2022]

-The additional requirements include the completion of the Overseas Travel Preparedness (OTP) module on LumiNUS and registration with MFA.
+The additional requirements include the completion of the Overseas Travel Preparedness (OTP) course on LumiNUS and registration with MFA.
 [Updated 12 Oct 2022]

 Students should not

 make any travel or housing arrangements for their SEP before receiving